abdul-mannan4/Vocabulary-Builder-runtime/README.md

 This project was built to:

-- Strengthen Python skills, especially in dictionaries and file handling
+- Strengthen Python skills, especially in dictionaries
 - Create a practical tool for English learners
 - Demonstrate basic CRUD operations in Python
 - Help users revise and build vocabulary daily